Obaseki, Kukah Highlight Significance of Quality Education to Improve Devt Indices

 Members of the Edo State Market Women Association, the state chapters of the Christian Association of Nigeria (CAN), National Union of Road Transport Workers (NURTW), and Federation of Muslim Women Associations in Nigeria, pledged to support reforms and programmes implemented by the Obaseki-led administration which has improved learning outcomes in schools.

-The Leader of Edo State Market Women Association, Madam Blacky Omoregie, pledged that market women will support the efforts of Governor Obaseki’s administration to ensure that children are in school during school hours.
+The Leader of Edo State Market Women Association, Madam Blacky Omoregie, promised that market women will support the efforts of Obaseki’s administration to ensure that children are in school during school hours.

 Speaking on behalf of the religious bodies in the state, Rev. Fr.
 Alfred Agbonlahor thanked the governor for the great work done in the education sector in the state, urging the parents to inculcate the reading culture into their wards.